 - 2 Every vaccinator shall ensure that the following information is disclosed to the Ministry in respect of every individual to whom the vaccinator administers a vaccine and every individual to whom the vaccinator declines to administer a vaccine, unless the individual has not supplied the information to the vaccinator: - 1.
 The name or names of the individual, including a legal name, an alternate name or an alias. - 2.
 The telephone number or email address of the individual. - 3.
 The individual's date of birth. - 4.
 The individual's sex. - 5.
-The individual's Ontario health card number. - 6.
+The individual's Ontario health card number. - 5.
+The individual's health number within the meaning of the Personal Health Information Protection Act, 2004. - 6.
 Any other information provided for in the regulations.